-Sagarmatha Next team offers the bags to locals and visitors at the pick up station when leaving Sagarmatha National Park.
-Then the bags are disposed of in the dedicated bins placed at Lukla Airport.
-The local private airlines – Tara & Yeti Airlines – then transfer the waste to Kathmandu, where the social enterprise BW2V collects them for recycling at their facility.
+Sagarmatha Next and SPCC team offers the bags to locals and visitors at the pick up station when leaving Sagarmatha National Park.
+Then the bags are disposed of in the dedicated bins located in Lukla.
+The local private airline – Tara Airlines – then transfer the waste to Kathmandu, where the social enterprise Blue Waste to Value/BW2V collects them for recycling at their facility.

 Since Spring 2022, the carry me back programs is sponsored by Dell Technologies.